 Here is a brief explanation of common mortgage terms.

 Prequalifies you for a mortgage so you know the maximum house price you can afford before you start looking at homes.
-You can also make a firm offer without financing conditions because your mortgage has been arranged.
 The interest rate is guaranteed for 90 days or until closing, whichever comes first.

 The number of years it will take to repay the loan in full-usually no longer than 25 years.
 Longer amortization periods result in lower payments, but increase the total amount of interest paid.

 The length of time the interest rate is fixed.
 At the end of the term, the mortgage can be either paid off or renewed for another term.

 Allows payment of the principal in part or in full at any time without penalty.
 Open mortgages tend to be for a short term-usually six months or a year.

 Locks you into a specific payment schedule.
 A penalty usually applies if you repay the loan in full before the end of the term.

 When you sell your home, the purchaser may be able to assume your mortgage, subject to property and financial considerations.
 This may help make your home more marketable, especially if your mortgage has a low interest rate.